jafingerhut/jafingerhut.github.com/transcripts/2012-rich-hickey-the-language-of-the-system.md

 programs that offer services to other programs, and it is an analogy we can draw out of what we do inside programming languages.
 You can get libraries that give you services as you consume the library.
-And then, you know, in the process space you have services that you can call, and they have certain APIs.
+And then in the process space you have services that you can call, and they have certain APIs.
 And you call them, and that is what happens.

 But there are many things about a system that are very different.
 And, in particular, there is no global supervision any more.
 A lot of what we get inside the language is not there.
-Right?
 There is no global resource manager.
 There is nothing watching everything.
 There is nothing that knows everything that is going on.
 It could be more than one process in the same box.
 It could be more boxes.
 There is no, like, person in charge of the Internet making sure everything is okay.

 And the question is: how do we connect these?
 How do we connect these pieces?
 And the premise of this talk is that there is a way to talk